 defines work-based learning as sustained interactions with industry or community professionals in real workplace settings, to the extent practicable, or simulated environments at an educational institution that foster in-depth, firsthand engagement with the tasks required in a given career field, that are aligned to curriculum and instruction.

 Eligible employee means an employee who is nineteen years of age or younger and enrolled in an approved CTE pathway.

 To be considered enrolled in a CTE pathway, a student must be enrolled in at least one course within the approved pathway.
 Students enrolled in Career-Based Intervention and Family Consumer Sciences programs are eligible.

-Eligible compensation means compensation paid on and after the effective date of March 23, 2022 from which the employer is required to deduct and withhold income tax.
+Eligible compensation means compensation paid Jan.
+1, 2023 to Dec.
+31, 2023 from which the employer is required to deduct and withhold income tax.